Advice for visitors on the autistic spectrum on what you will see, hear and do if visiting Parliament.

 This section is designed to help visitors on the autistic spectrum understand what will happen on their journey through Parliament.

 If you are planning a visit and would like support you can email Visitor Services or call 020 7219 4114.
 You can also bring a companion with you.

 Getting to Parliament

 The Parliamentary Estate is spread out over many buildings.
-This includes the House of Commons and the House of Lords that make up the Palace of Westminster.
+This includes the Palace of Westminster, home of the House of Commons and House of Lords.
 There are other buildings, including Portcullis House on the opposite side of Bridge Street.

 There are many ways to get to Parliament such as by train, car, bus or walking.

 Parliament’s Security and Visitor Services teams will be there when you arrive, and during your visit, to assist you and answer any questions.